 While they teach academic basics, the environment is shaped by the moral and spiritual teachings of the affiliated religion.

-8. Ascend
+8. What is the Ascend curriculum?

 The Ascend program is a skills-based curriculum that balances structure with flexibility.
 It focuses on developing cognitive, physical, and social-emotional skills through personalized approaches to learning.